viranch/docker-tv/README.md

 - Create an account on [Followshows](http://followshows.com/) and follow your favourite shows.
 Get the link to the RSS feed (right side above the calendar on home page), it should be of the form: `http://followshows.com/feed/some_code`

-- Optionally, use your email address for push notifications on download complete.
+- Optionally, use your email address for download complete push notifications.
 If you're an iPhone user, get the [Boxcar2 app](https://boxcar.io/client) for push notifications.
 Once you sign up, you will get an email address (of the form `some_code@boxcar.io`), use it here and you'll get notifications straight on your iPhone.
 (I have not found any _free_ Android app for push notifications yet).
 Omit the `-e EMAIL=your@email.com` part in following command to disable notifications.

 - If you want to use the media streaming server (eg, RaspberryPi on home network), run the following:
 ```
 docker run -d --privileged --name tv -e EMAIL=your@email.com -e RSS_FEED=http://followshows.com/feed/foo -e "TV_OPTS=-s 720p" -v $PWD/data:/data --net host viranch/tv
 ```
-- If don't want to use the media streaming server, (eg when on a VPS), just change the `--net host` part in above command with `-p 80:80`:
+- If don't want to use the media streaming server, (eg, when on a VPS), just change the `--net host` part in above command to `-p 80:80`:
 ```
 docker run -d --privileged --name tv -e EMAIL=your@email.com -e RSS_FEED=http://followshows.com/feed/foo -e "TV_OPTS=-s 720p" -v $PWD/data:/data -p 80:80 viranch/tv
 ```